Frequently asked questions about School Streets

 The objective of the School Street is to make the school run safer, healthier and more enjoyable for the whole community, not to penalise parents.
 For those who need to rely on the car for children to travel to school, they can park slightly further away and walk the last part of the journey.

 Some parents will feel frustrated at first, but may, over time, find ways to adjust their daily routines.
 It is already the case that most children arrive at school other than by car.

-If there are ways that you feel we can improve the scheme, we’d love to hear from you on the Consultation pages.
-If the consultation has ended, you can still submit your views by emailing email@example.com.
+If there are ways that you feel we can improve a scheme, we’d love to hear from you on the Consultation pages.
+If the consultation has ended, you can still submit your views by emailing firstname.lastname@example.org.

 How the scheme is enforced will depend on the design of the School Street.

 In School Streets with ANPR (Automatic Number Plate Recognition) cameras, vehicles entering during its operational hours without having registered an exemption, will receive a PCN (penalty charge notice).

-We will produce flyers and letters to notify residents, parents, school staff and local businesses and will plan a range of engagement activities together with the school.
+Before launching a School Street, we will produce flyers and letters to notify residents, parents, school staff and local businesses and provide a range of engagement activities together with the school.

 We ask the school and anyone within the School Street to tell their visitors about the restrictions when visits are being planned.
 Visitors can park on surrounding roads outside the closure (subject to usual parking restrictions).

 We also carry out surveys of parents, carers, residents and local stakeholders to understand the impacts of the School Streets on people in the area.

 Yes.
 Local authorities can implement Traffic Regulation Orders (TROs) or Experimental Traffic Orders (ETOs) to control traffic in their area.
 These are legal powers and can be temporary or permanent.
 Local residents must be informed about proposals.
-The Department for Transport has issued statutory guidance to all local authorities in England to help them adapt their streets quickly and cheaply to provide safe space for walking and cycling and to enable social distancing.
-This is part of the UK government’s response to the COVID-19 pandemic.
+As part of the UK government’s response to the COVID-19 pandemic, the Department for Transport issued additional statutory guidance to all local authorities in England to help them adapt their streets quickly and cheaply to provide safe space for walking and cycling and to enable social distancing.

 Please email email@example.com.